What you can expect from this article...

 Most days include at least one walk and a couple of snorkel trips.
 The walks are not long (a few miles at most) but can be quite challenging as often involve scrambling over boulders.
-I suggest bringing a which makes this much easier.
+I suggest bringing a walking pole which makes this much easier.
 There are a few available on the boat but it’s better to have your own.

 The snorkelling may be off the boat or off the beach.
 Sometimes it’s in calm water and other times more choppy with stronger currents but there’s always someone in the panga there to fish you out if you’ve had enough and I personally never felt unsafe.
 In fact, I was usually the last one to get back in the panga as I got lost in the magical Galapagos underwater world!
 It’s extra special when the sea lions come out to play!